 |

-In June of 1892, Maine formed a state federation and in 1894 MFWC became the second state to become affiliated with GFWC.
-We have two charter clubs still in existence, the GFWC/Skowhegan Woman's Club and the Dexter Women's Literary Club.
-The 29 clubs in the state are divided into five districts.
+In June of 1892, Maine formed a state federation, and in 1894 the Maine Federation became the first state to become affiliated with GFWC.
+We have two charter clubs still in existence, the GFWC/Skowhegan Woman's Club and the GFWC/Dexter Women's Literary Club.
+The 19 clubs in the state are divided into four districts.

-MFWC's many fields of work are incorporated in six departments: Art, Conservation, Education, Home Life, International Affairs, and Public Affairs which conform with GFWC.
-Programs within the departments and special committees cover major aspects of today's living.
+GFWC Maine's many fields of work are incorporated in six community service programs: Art, Conservation, Education, Home Life, International Outreach, and Public Issues, which conform with GFWC.
+All of the programs cover the major aspects of today's living.

 Maine Federation clubwomen continue to perform outstanding service in Community Improvement, supporting their local libraries and providing thousands of dollars for scholarships.
 We seek to unite and strengthen the effect of community service work through volunteerism at home and throughout the world.